futreall/erigon/txnprovider/txpool/README.md

 2. Is not valid currently, but can potentially be valid in the future - assigned to the pink circle
 3. Is valid currently - assigned to the light green circle

 Then, if the transaction is assigned into the light green circle, we need to check whether it can be included into the "pending" dark green circle.
-Usually, if it is more attractive (in terms of perceived mining reward) than some other transactions in the dark green circle, it can be included, and some other transactions are evicted.
+Usually, if it is more attractive (in terms of perceived fees) than some other transactions in the dark green circle, it can be included, and some other transactions are evicted.
 There might be some exceptions to that, if the pending circle is limited by total size of the transactions rather than total number of transaction.
 If the new transaction is quite large, and even by pushing some other, less attractive transactions, it cannot fit, it would not be included.

 At the end, if the new transaction is included into the dark green "pending" circle, a notification needs to be sent.